When you think of setting a goal, you think of the end result, right?

 Make a plan for each day to add some special spicy sauce to it.

-A year happens a day at a time.
+A year happens a week at a time, and a week happens a day at a time.
 To achieve the big goal of having the best year ever, you’ll have to break it down into baby steps by making each day the best.

 You can’t run before you can walk, you can’t walk until you can crawl, and you can’t crawl until you can sit up.

-Think of it this way, taking baby steps means that you’ll have a lot of wins and wins feel really euphoric.
+Taking baby steps means that you’ll have a lot of wins, and wins make you want to do more.
 Those wins create motivation and momentum.
-You know what they say about a thing in motion, it stays in motion.